 Will Rafa overtake Roger as the Greatest Ever?

 Rafa, 31, is five years younger.
-If Roger, 36, peaked at Wimbledon, and never wins another major, can Rafa catch him?
+If Roger, 36, has reached his peak, and never wins another major, can Rafa catch him?

-One scenario: Rafa wins major number 17 at Roland Garros in Paris next year.
-He (or somebody else) beats an aging Federer next year in Melbourne, London and New York.
-Even if Rafa doesn’t win those events, he can tally number 18 at Roland Garros in Paris in 2019, when he’s 33 years old.
-After that, he would need only one more slam to equal Roger’s 19.
-He could likely do that in Paris 2020 when he’s 34 years old.
-He might do that even sooner in Melbourne, London or New York.
+One scenario: Rafa wins major number 17 at Roland Garros in Paris.
+He (or somebody else) beats an aging Federer in London, New York and then Melbourne.
+Even if Rafa wins only one of those three events, he can tally number 19 at Roland Garros in Paris in 2019, when he’s 33 years old.
+After that, he would need only one more slam to equal Roger’s 20.

-Based on his current level of play and what he calls “right determination”, Rafa seems more likely to win at least three more slams than not.
-His serve, backhand and volleying are better than ever, and he’s faster and apparently more fit than Federer or almost anybody else on tour.
+Based on his current dominance on clay and what he calls “right determination”, Rafa seems more likely to win at least three more slams than not, if he stays healthy.
+That’s a big if in the world of tennis.
+Djokovic, Murray, Wawrinka, Raonic, NIshikori, Thiem, Goffin and others have been hampered by injuries.
+So has Rafa throughout his career.
+But at the US Open last year, Rafa showed that his serve, backhand and volleying are better than ever, and he’s faster and apparently more fit than Federer or almost anybody else on tour.

-If he’s healthy, nobody can touch him on clay.
+As he proved at Davis Cup in Valencia, nobody can touch Rafa on clay.
 Dominic Thiem or Alexander Zverev might overtake Rafa someday, but that day seems far away.
 If Rafa, like Roger, is still playing at age 36, this means he has five more chances to win Roland Garros, plus five opportunities at each other major.

 Many argue that the majestic Federer is a better player than Nadal, regardless of titles.

 More than other surfaces, clay exposes flaws in games of players who can serve out of trouble on grass or hardcourt.
-Federer grew up playing on clay, but he is 2-13 on clay versus Nadal, and never beat him at Roland Garros.
-Perhaps fearing Nadal’s mastery, Federer skipped the entire 2017 season on clay.
+Roger grew up playing on clay, but never beat Rafa at Roland Garros.
+Many Rafa fans believe that Roger decided to skip the entire clay seasons in 2017 and 2018 because he fears playing Rafa.
+Their argument is persuasive.
 How can someone claim superiority over a player if they won’t enter tournaments on his favorite surface?

 Federer won 8 of his slams at Wimbledon; Rafa has won only 2.
 Though the All-England club is the most hallowed ground in the sport, Wimbledon is only one of a handful of grass events in a sport normally played on clay (especially in Europe) or hardcourt (especially in America).